matheusfillipe/ircbot/README.md

 For version 2.0:

-1. SASL AUTHENTICATION
+1. [] SASL AUTHENTICATION
-2. ~~Handle weird character's on input (Colors, fonts, underlines, glyphs etc)~~
+2. [x] Handle weird character's on input (Colors, fonts, underlines, glyphs etc)
-3. Convert utils to an actual class that can be used as a context
+3. [] Convert utils to an actual class that can be used as a context
+4. [x] Dcc file transfer